armenbadalyan/ripplejs/README.md

 # RippleJS
 A simple library for adding ripple effect to orbitary HTML elements.
+No external dependencies.

 ## Usage